JulyWitch/JulyWitch.github.io/content/posts/over-refactoring-effects.en.md

 My rules for refactoring are pretty simple

-- The code block is duplicated at least 3 times
+- The code block is repeated enough
 - The code block and what it does is atomic
 - It is a well defined task